 You don't get a tax deduction for buying an RV as a second home, any more than you would get a tax deduction for buying your main home.
 The primary tax deduction is the mortgage interest deduction.
 To qualify for a write-off, the loan must be secured either by your RV or by your main home.
 If you withdraw money from your individual retirement arrangement and pay cash for your RV, you have no mortgage interest to deduct.
 If you take out a personal loan that is not secured by either the RV or your main home, you can't take the mortgage interest deduction.
 You can deduct the interest if you take out a second mortgage on your main home and use the money to buy the RV.

 Because an RV is not real estate, you don't get to take the real estate tax deduction, but you are eligible for a few other deductions.
-For the 2012 and 2013 tax years, you have the option of deducting either your state income taxes or your state and local sales taxes.
-You can take the sales tax deduction regardless of whether you pay your sales taxes in cash from your savings, finance the purchase or withdraw money from your IRA to pay for it.
+For example, you have the option of deducting either your state income taxes or your state and local sales taxes.
+You can take the sales tax deduction as part of an RV tax deduction regardless of whether you pay your sales taxes in cash from your savings, finance the purchase or withdraw money from your IRA to pay for it.
 If your state charges personal property tax on your RV annually, you can write it off regardless of how you pay the tax.